- For students from any of our partner universities around the world and wish to attend Duquesne for a semester or an academic year

 Instructions for Exchange Applicants

-Exchange students must follow a certain set of procedures in order to be admitted and to properly enroll for your semester(s) of choice.
-Please read the Instructions for Exchange Applicants.
+Exchange students must follow a certain set of procedures to be admitted and enrolled at Duquesne.
+Please read the Instructions for Exchange Applicants here.

 Applying to the University

 If accepted, we will process your immigration documents.
-To do this, you will need to provide us with financial information that shows you can provide the funding for your living expenses while here at Duquesne by filling out and returning the Affidavit of Support form.
+You will need to give us your financial information that shows you can provide the funding for your living expenses while you are at Duquesne.
+You will need to fill out and return Affidavit of Support form to prove your funding.

 Since tuition costs are covered through our exchange agreement, you need only provide proof of funding for living expenses.
 Please consult the Tuition Cost Sheet for information on living costs.